 For those struggling with weight gain due to leptin resistance and obesity, a combination of lifestyle changes and medical interventions like Saxenda can provide a comprehensive solution.

-I personally managed to shed several pounds using a special smoothie diet.
+I personally managed to shed several pounds using a special smoothie diet plan.
 You might want to give it a try!

 Ultimately, managing leptin resistance involves addressing both genetic and environmental factors to achieve lasting weight loss.